simplenetes-io/podc/PODSPEC.md

             - c
             - "wget -O /dev/null http://127.0.0.1:8080/healthz"

+      # Optionally set the network of the container to be part of the host network.
+      # Default (blank) means that the container connects to the pod network and can only be reched if it exposes ports (below).
+      # The IngressPod for example needs to bind to the host network so that the client IP is the actual IP and not an internal IP caused by port forwarding
+      # when forwarding traffic into the container using the "expose" configuration.
+      # A container which connects to the host network cannot have an "expose" configuration.
+The process in the container will bind ports directly on the host network.
+      network: host

       # Expose ports on the containers and possible create Ingress configuration to proxy traffic.
       expose:
           ## This first configuration is simply to expose a container port on the host on a specific host port.